Indoqa/logspace/getting-started.md

 ````

 What is that output?<br/>
-In the background logspace created an *AgentController* and the *MemoryAgent* forwarded the *Event* with the memory utilization data to it.<br/>
+In the background Logspace created an *AgentController* and the ```MemoryAgent``` forwarded the *Event* with the memory utilization data to it.<br/>
-logspace comes with different implementations of *AgentController*, each handling *Events* in a different way.
-In our example above, logspace used the *ConsoleAgentController* which writes all *Events* to the console.
+Logspace comes with different implementations of *AgentController*, each handling *Events* in a different way.
+In our example above, Logspace used the ```ConsoleAgentController``` which writes all *Events* to the console.

 The next chapter explains how you can use other *AgentControllers*.

 ## Configuration

 If you just want to write your *Events* to the console you don't need any configuration at all.
-logspace will do this by default to make sure none of your *Events* are lost.
+Logspace will do this by default to make sure none of your *Events* are lost.
 It is convenient during development but sometimes you might want something else.

 You can provide a configuration to define which *AgentController* is used:<br/>
-Create a file called "logspace.json" and put it in your working directory or the application's classpath.<br/>
+Create a file called **logspace.json** and put it in your working directory or the application's classpath.<br/>
 The file contains a simple configuration object written in JSON.
 The default configuration looks like this:

 ````json